 Installation of IBS stoplogs is easy, principally due to the extremely flexible ground seal that we use;

 This means that the IBS stoplog system usually consists of only 2 main components: the frame sides and the logs.
 For many installations, an invert frame sections is not required (unless the frame is mounted in front of an opening up a wall or in the case of stainless steel stoplogs), so this presents a cost effective solution in terms of purchase price, installation costs and construction preparation work.

 IBS Engineered Products supply aluminium or stainless (304 or 316) stoplogs in a variety of width and height profiles, according to the size of the channel/aperture and height of water to be retained.

-Frames are available in stainless steel BS EN 10088 grades 1.4301 (304) or 1.4401 (316) depending on the application and required specification.
-Mounting variations include standard channel rebate, channel sidewall, wall (on and off-seating variations), and special angled solutions.
-For extremely wide apertures it is possible to install removable or permanent centre posts.
+Frames are available in stainless steel BS EN 10088 grades 1.4301 (304, 1.4401 (316) or 1.4404 (316L), depending on the application and required specification.

 Frame mounting options include standard channel rebate, channel sidewall, wall face (on or off-seating), plus special angled or stepped solutions.
 For extremely wide openings, it is possible to use removable or permanent stanchions to split the logs in to shorter sections.

 Pressing tools are provided with each stoplog system to ensure that the ground and intermediate seals are compressed, thereby effecting a greater level of seal than that of other stoplog systems.